 For those that profess to be “in the know” on how to help companies increase profits through “results-oriented, effective marketing” and “disciplined, structured selling“, it’s more than reasonable to measure their credibility by assessing how they actually measure up to what they’re preaching to others.

 The good news is that it’s now easier than ever to expose who’s posing with just a little research online.
 And it makes it even easier to find the resources and providers who are investing in and adapting to the continually changing dynamics of the Internet and how to maximize its potential to help a business succeed and grow.

 Today, everything matters and everything a brand or resource does is now transparent, searchable and measurable online in more ways than ever before.

 You may be in business.
 But now you’re in marketing.

-What’s more, the new business requirements of having to consistently create content of value for a target audience while participating with a consistent online presence ensures that there’s nowhere to hide for those that aren’t engaging, growing and experimenting with the new tools and techniques of marketing.
+The new requirement that every business must address today is creating and distributing content of value for a target audience with a unique, clear and consistent online presence.
+The result is that there’s nowhere to hide for those that aren’t engaging, growing and experimenting with the ever-evolving tools and techniques of online marketing.